MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-entraid-via-ldap.md

 This guide helps you to enable enterprise grade end-user authentication and authorization for Java apps on WebLogic Server using Microsoft Entra ID.

-Java EE developers expect the [standard platform security mechanisms](https://javaee.github.io/tutorial/security-intro.html#BNBWJ) to "just work", even when moving their workloads to Azure.
+Java EE developers expect the [standard platform security mechanisms](https://javaee.github.io/tutorial/security-intro.html#BNBWJ) to work as expected, even when moving their workloads to Azure.
 [Oracle WebLogic Server (WLS) Azure Applications](/azure/virtual-machines/workloads/oracle/oracle-weblogic) let you populate the built-in security realm with users from Microsoft Entra Domain Services.
 Use the standard `<security-role>` element, in your Java EE on Azure applications; the user information flows from Microsoft Entra Domain Services through Lightweight Directory Access Protocol (LDAP).

 This guide is divided into two parts.
 If you already have Microsoft Entra Domain Services with secure LDAP exposed, you may skip straight to the second part.